 Should I start taking a protein powder supplement?

 As we mentioned earlier, there are very few people that wouldn’t benefit from supplementing their existing diet with a protein powder supplement.
 Whilst it is possible to consume too much protein, these cases are extremely rare.
 It’s important that you use a protein powder supplement as part of a balanced diet that includes all macronutrients.
 If you already have a high protein intake through your natural diet, you may want to talk to your GP about the benefits of a protein powder supplement.

-At Two Islands, our Pea Protein Powders use golden peas that contain all essential amino acids and are high in protein and low in carbohydrates.
+At Two Islands, our Pea Protein Powders use golden peas that contain all essential amino acids and are high in protein.
 They are also free from dairy and gluten making them an ideal protein powder supplement for anyone thinking of trying a protein powder supplement for the first time.

-Don’t just take our word for it though.
-Here is one of our recent reviews:
+Don't just take our word for it though.
+Here is on of our recent reviews: